Perpoane History, Family Crest & Coats of Arms

 - Origins Available:

 The Norman Conquest of England in 1066 brought much change to the island nation, including many immigrants with new names.
-Among these immigrants were the ancestors of the Perpoane family, who lived in Sussex.
+Among these immigrants were the ancestors of the Perpoane family, who lived in Norfolk, Sussex and Suffolk.
 Their name, however, is a reference to Pierrepont, near St. Sauveur in the Cotentin, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Perpoane family